 We can select a few cells in Excel and quickly see their count, sum etc. in the status bar.
 Ever wanted to customize the status bar to show something else, say difference?
 You can use VBA add-ins with application level events to achieve this.
 In this VBA Example, we will look at how to set up a class module, application event in our personal macro add-in to customize status bar.Continue »

-Over the last few days Microsoft released XLOOKUP formula to the early adopters of Excel.
+Office 365 now boasts a powerful successor to the VLOOKUP function – XLOOKUP formula.
 Think of XLOOKUP as VLOOKUP 2.0.
-In this post, learn all about the function, syntax, optional parameters and 13 xlookup examples.Continue »
+In this article, learn all about the function, syntax, optional parameters and 13 xlookup examples.Continue »

 Waffles are yummy, Power BI is awesome.
 The combination is going to send your taste-buds on a cruise.
 Learn how to make a yummy waffle chart in Power BI.Continue »